-This section provides the complaint and investigation procedure for complaints of discrimination or sexual harassment, including sexual violence (except that complaints against students may be referred to student disciplinary processes)2.
+This section provides the complaint and investigation procedure for complaints of discrimination or sexual harassment, including sexual violence (except that complaints against students may be referred to student disciplinary processes).
 The Chancellor (for the System Office) and each president shall designate no fewer than two administrators to receive complaints.
-The administrators designated to receive the complaints may include the following: (1) the Title IX Coordinator; (2) the Affirmative Action [Program] Officer; (3) the Human Resources Officer; or (4) any other officer designated by the president.
-The President shall also designate a primary investigating officer (Primary Officer) to process all complaints.
-The Primary Officer may be any of the individuals identified [above] in this paragraph.
-All complaints, whether received by the Affirmative Action Officer, Human Resources Officer or other designated officer, must immediately be forwarded to the Primary Officer.
-All Title IX complaints must be immediately forwarded to the Title IX Coordinator.
+The administrators designated to receive the complaints may include the following: (1) the Title IX coordinator; (2) the affirmative action officer; (3) the human resources officer; or (4) any other officer designated by the president.
+The president shall also designate a primary investigating officer (primary officer) to process all complaints.
+The primary officer may be any of the individuals identified in this paragraph.
+All complaints, whether received by the affirmative action officer, human resources officer or other designated officer, must immediately be forwarded to the primary officer.
+All Title IX coordinator to the Title IX coordinator.

-An individual filing a complaint of alleged discrimination or sexual harassment shall have the opportunity to select an independent advisor for assistance, support, and advice and shall be notified of this opportunity by the Primary Officer, or the Primary Officer's designee.
+An individual filing a complaint of alleged discrimination or sexual harassment shall have the opportunity to select an independent advisor for assistance, support, and advice and shall be notified of this opportunity by the primary officer, or the primary officer's designee.
 It shall be the choice of the individual filing the complaint to utilize or not utilize the independent advisor.
-The independent advisor may be brought into the process at any time at the request of the [alleged victim] complainant.
+The independent advisor may be brought into the process at any time at the request of the complainant.
 The means and manner by which an independent advisor shall be made available shall be determined by each institution or unit.

-An individual against whom a complaint of alleged discrimination or sexual harassment is filed shall have the opportunity to select an independent advisor for assistance, support, and advice and shall be notified of this opportunity by the Primary Officer, or by the Primary Officer's designee.
+An individual against whom a complaint of alleged discrimination or sexual harassment is filed shall have the opportunity to select an independent advisor for assistance, support, and advice and shall be notified of this opportunity by the primary officer, or by the primary officer's designee.
 It shall be the choice of the individual against whom the complaint is filed to utilize or not utilize the independent advisor.
-The independent advisor may be brought into the process at any time at the request of the [alleged perpetrator] respondent.
+The independent advisor may be brought into the process at any time at the request of the respondent.
 The means and manner by which an independent advisor shall be made available shall be determined by each institution or unit.